This article is part of a RAW Guides online course. See more!

 Look for a web host that provides easy install options, sometimes called one-click installs.
 You have to fill in a form with a few basic details, like the site name and your username and password, but little else is required.
 Click a button and your WordPress website is up and running within a minute or two.

-Here is cpanel at Bluehost.
+Here is cpanel at my web host, Bluehost.
 Notice the Install WordPress icon and One-Click Installs.
 Creating a website is easy with these.

 Every web hosting company supports WordPress, but if you choose the absolute cheapest web hosting plan, check that it has easy WordPress setup.
 Super cheap budget hosting might only come with web space for you to upload your own HTML files and images.
 Avoid it.